 Each Council shall abide by the rules and regulations established by the Corporation's Board of Directors relating to approval of projects, submission of budgets, and other matters relating to the operation of the Council.
 No Council may, without the Board of Directors approval, enter into any indebtedness by borrowing funds or through leasing.

-Each Council shall at a minimum select a chairperson who, pursuant to Article IX, Section 2f shall be a member of the Board of Directors of the Corporation.
+Each Council shall at a minimum select a chairperson who shall be a member of the Board of Directors of the Corporation.

 Section 2.
 TERMINATION.
-The Board may, from time to time, terminate the Council as deemed appropriate for the welfare and benefit of the members.
+The Board may, from time to time, terminate a Council as deemed appropriate for the welfare and benefit of the members.
 In such an event, the assets of the Council shall be determined to be the property of the Corporation.

 ARTICLE XIV.